Azure/terraform-azurerm-avm-ptn-alz/_header.md

 This may cause resources to be unnecessarily recreated.

 Such unknown values include resource ids.
 For example, if you are creating a resource and passing the id of the resource group to the module, this will cause the issue.

-Instead, use string interpolation to pass the values.
+Instead, use string interpolation or provider functions to pass the values.
 For example:

 ### Recommended